kekuchan/swarmbject/docs/std/ds/DLList.md

 Parameters:
 * A pointer to the element to insert.
-* A pointer to a construct, that points to the front element.
+* Either nullptr to iterate through the list from the back element or a pointer to a construct, that points directly to the front element.
 * Either nullptr or a pointer to a construct, that points to the back element.
-* A pointer to an "std::ds::SLList*(void*)" function that returns a pointer to the std::ds::SLList data member of the given element.
+* A pointer to an "std::ds::DLList*(void*)" function that returns a pointer to the std::ds::DLList data member of the given element.

 Returns: void.